Sepulator/react-2025q3-nom/README.md

 - 🎊 [CSS Framework](https://picocss.com/): Minimal CSS Framework for semantic HTML.
 - 🛍️ [REST API](https://developer.themoviedb.org/docs/getting-started): The API service is for those of you interested in movie, TV show or actor data in your application.
 - 🔥 [Vite-native](https://vitest.dev/): A Vite-native testing framework.
 It's fast!.
-- 📌 [React router](https://reactrouter.com/):A user‑obsessed, standards‑focused, multi‑strategy router you can deploy anywhere.
+- 📌 [React router](https://reactrouter.com/): A user‑obsessed, standards‑focused, multi‑strategy router you can deploy anywhere.

 ## Getting Started